aspose-words/Aspose.Words-API-References/spanish/net/aspose.words/editablerange/_index.md

 builder.Writeln("Hello world!
 Since we have set the document's protection level to read-only," +
                 " we cannot edit this paragraph without the password.");

-// Los rangos editables nos permiten dejar partes de documentos protegidos abiertos para su edición.
+// Los rangos editables nos permiten dejar partes de documentos protegidos abiertas para su edición.
 EditableRangeStart editableRangeStart = builder.StartEditableRange();
 builder.Writeln("This paragraph is inside an editable range, and can be edited.");
 EditableRangeEnd editableRangeEnd = builder.EndEditableRange();